yeshendradhaker5/Spring-Framework-Bootcamp/Projects/ProjectUpdate.md

-Industry Level Full Projects will be uploaded every Thursday.
+Industry Level Full Projects will be uploaded every Friday.